Click on a question to read the answer.

 Is admission to the program very competitive?

 Approximately eighteen (18) students will be admitted yearly to the Roanoke Dental Hygiene class, approximately eighteen (18) to the Joint Venture at Laurel Ridge Community College (in even numbered years), and approximately 15-20 to the Joint Venture at Danville Community College (in odd numbered years).
-The criteria that will be evaluated include: (1) academic record and GPA, (2) TEAS reading comprehension results, and (3) written interview and essay component, if conducted (Note: interviews and essay have not been required since 2020 and probably will not be included for fall 2023).
-The total number of qualified applicants considered for admission (including the Joint Venture) for 2022 was 150+.
+The criteria that will be evaluated include: (1) academic record and GPA, including science grades, (2) TEAS reading comprehension results, and (3) written interview and essay component, if conducted (Note: interviews and essay have not been required since 2020 and probably will not be included for fall 2024).
+The total number of qualified applicants considered for admission (including the Joint Venture) for 2023 was 150+.
 (If the Admission Review Committee elects to include other admission information in the admission rubric, we will include that information here.)